rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

-The zone and source names are optionally configurable on the Multi-Zone Audio Serial Bridge as opposed to on the client side (like in Home Assistant configuration) since there may be multiple clients that are accessing the Bridge's APIs, for instance a standalone Alexa, iOS, Apple Watch integrations or directly via a browser.
+The zone and source names are optionally configurable on the Multi-Zone Audio Serial Bridge as opposed to on the client side (like in Home Assistant configuration) since there may be multiple clients that are accessing the Bridge's APIs, for instance a standalone Alexa, SmartThings, iOS, Apple Watch integrations or directly via a browser.
 This reduces the configuration and setup required across multiple client integrations.

 ```json
 {